-In the COLOR MAP mode, the color map is initialized so that the first eight colors are the same as they were in the default mode, and the second eight colors simulate HP's designer colors of plotter pen ink.
+In the COLOR MAP mode, the color map is initialized so that the first eight colors are the same as they were in the default mode, and the second eight colors simulate HP's designer colors of plotter pen ink or gray map luminosity.

-Although the pen numbers select the same color in color map mode as in non-color map mode (for the first eight pens), the actual values written to the frame buffer are different.
-This results from the different interpretation of the values in the frame buffer: in noncolor map mode, the values are RGB values; in color-map mode, the values are indices into the color map.
-This means that a picture drawn in non-color map mode will change colors if a PLOTTER IS with the COLOR MAP option is executed.
+Although the pen numbers select the same color or gray luminosity in color map mode as in non-color map mode (for the first eight pens), the actual values written to the frame buffer are different.
+This results from the different interpretation of the values in the frame buffer: in non-color map mode, the values are RGB values or gray luminosity; in color-map mode, the values are indices into the color or gray map.
+This means that a picture drawn in non-color map mode will change colors or gray luminosity if a PLOTTER IS with the COLOR MAP option is executed.
 The reverse is also true.

-On a console or a terminal, when the PLOTTER IS statement is executed, the color map is initialized to a default state.
-If the graphics write-enable mask is left in the default mode, the entire color map will be initialized as before.
-Otherwise, the following algorithm is used: all color map entries whose binary representation has 1's in non-graphics planes will remain unchanged.
+On a console or a terminal, when the PLOTTER IS statement is executed, the color or gray map is initialized to a default state.
+If the graphics write-enable mask is left in the default mode, the entire color or gray map will be initialized as before.
+Otherwise, the following algorithm is used: all color or gray map entries whose binary representation has 1s in non-graphics planes will remain unchanged.
 This is done to insure that only pens dedicated to graphics are initialized.
 For example, with a graphics write mask of 7 (binary 0000 0111), only pens 0 through 7 are initialized.
 Higher numbered pens would remain unchanged since their binary representation would have 1s in non-graphics planes.